Ixcatl/fables_novasophonia/docs/core/basics.rst

 -------------
 *Direct* checks are usually called when a character takes an action that carries some risk of failure, and doesn't directly oppose any other characters.

-The GM declares which primary attribute should be used (Brawn, Grace, Mettle, Savvy).
+The GM declares which primary attribute should be used (Might, Grace, Mettle, Insight).
 The player then rolls dice equal to that attribute, adding a number of :term:`bonus dice <die bonus>` equal to their ranks in one relevant skill.
 If the number of successes equal or surpass the target set by the GM, the player wins the check.

 .. tip::
    Below is a table with example difficulties for direct checks: